Two-spotted ladybugs preferentially feed on aphids, but can also feed on psyllids, mealybugs, scales, spider mites and leafhoppers.

 BioCucumeris

-BioCucumeris (Neoseiulus cucumeris) is a predatory mite widely used in the control of immature thrips (egg and larvae) as well as other species of mites.
+BioCucumeris (Neoseiulus cucumeris) is a predatory mite widely used in the control of immature thrips (egg and larvae).
+It also feeds on several mite pests.
 Although very small (1mm), BioCucumeris can be recognized by its oblong shape and quick mobility along the underside of leaves and in flowers.
-Its ability to feed on pollen makes it an effective early prevention agent.

 BioCryptolaemus